 Chief Executive Officer

 Andreas is the President of Oxford Cancer Analytics, which he co-founded with CEO Dr Peter Jianrui Liu almost five years ago.
 Andreas has a unique combination of medical and mathematical training.
-Andreas completed pre-clinical medicine at University of Oxford in 2018 and is finalising a DPhil in Clinical Medicine and Machine Learning at University of Oxford.
+Andreas completed pre-clinical medicine and a DPhil in Clinical Medicine and Machine Learning at the University of Oxford.
 Andreas has designed multiple new mathematical and clinical paradigms for defining disease states, developing algorithms for treatment outcome prediction and treatment monitoring.
 For the past five years, Andreas has held the Head Pathology Tutor for Medicine post at St John’s College, leading one third of the medical curriculum for second year medical students.
 From 2019 to the present, Andreas has also been the Chief Data Scientist of a European Clinical Research Collaboration on lung disease and has designed statistical analysis plans for a European-wide clinical trial.

 Junetha Syed Jabarulla graduated from Madurai Kamaraj University (India) in Microbial gene Technology.
 Following her Master’s she worked at the Department of Biotechnology, IIT Madras focusing on the Functional characterization of RASSFs in Lung adenocarcinoma through whole transcriptomics analysis.
 She received the Mitsubishi Corporation International Scholarship during her PhD in Chemical Biology at Kyoto University, Japan.
 Her PhD thesis focused on developing programmable DNA-binding small molecules as a therapeutic strategy to target the oncogene EVI1 at the transcription level.
 Following her PhD, Junetha joined as a Post-Doctoral researcher in the Department of Oncology, University of Oxford where she was working with DNA Repair in Cancer Treatment and Chromosome integrity groups on the identification of HDAC inhibitor targets in DNA repair pathway to lead new drug combinations or biomarker to increase the efficiency of radiotherapy and targeting H3K36me3-deficient cancer cells with new class of WEE1 inhibitor respectively.
 With more than a decade experience in target and biomarker discovery in cancer research Junetha has joined OXcan as a chief scientist.